iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 ## Prefix Syntax

-> I used to be an adventurer like you, but then I took an arrow in the knee.

 As you can see above, instead of writing `1 + 2` to calculate the sum of one and two, we write `(+ 1 2)`.
 This syntax applies everywhere in Clojure.
 In fact, Clojure has no operators at all.
-For an example, in languages such as Java or C, arithmetic operations are usually written in the mathematical notation called *infix form*:
+In languages such as Java or C, arithmetic operations are usually written in the mathematical notation called *infix form*.
+Clojure, on the other hand, uses *prefix form* for its syntax.
+The next table shows what mathematical expressions look like in these two syntaxes.

 Java           Clojure
 -------        -------